 - East Tunnel Portal Truck Haul Route.
 Trucks would use either Las Plumas Avenue or Mabury Road to access the east tunnel portal construction site.
-To get to the site from Highway 101, trucks would exit the McKee Road/East Julian Street/US 101 interchange, travel east on McKee Road, north on King Road, and then west either on Las Plumas Avenue or Mabury Road.
+To get to the site from US 101, trucks would exit the McKee Road/East Julian Street/US 101 interchange, travel east on McKee Road, north on King Road, and then west either on Las Plumas Avenue or Mabury Road.
 Trucks would use these same streets to return to the freeway. - Alum Rock Station Truck Haul Route.
-Alum Rock Station is just west of Highway 101 near the McKee Road/East Julian Street/US 101 interchange.
-To get to the construction site from Highway 101, trucks would exit at this interchange, travel west on East Santa Clara Street, and then south on 28th Street.
+Alum Rock Station is just west of US 101 near the McKee Road/East Julian Street/US 101 interchange.
+To get to the construction site from US 101, trucks would exit at this interchange, travel west on East Santa Clara Street, and then south on 28th Street.
 Trucks would use these same streets to return to the freeway. - Ventilation Structure FSS Truck Haul Route.
 This ventilation structure and vent shaft have alternate locations.
 All locations would be accessed from East Santa Clara Street.
-To get to the construction site from Highway 101, trucks would exit the Alum Rock Avenue/East Santa Clara Street/US 101 interchange, then travel west on East Santa Clara Street.
-Trucks would use f 2,240 trucks for FSS vent structure excavation in 2 month period, 48 work weeks per year (assume 8 weeks total), 5 days per week, 2 eight-hour shifts per day => 56 trucks per day or 56 trucks day / 16 hours per day => 4 trucks per hour.
+To get to the construction site from US 101, trucks would exit the Alum Rock Avenue/East Santa Clara Street/US 101 interchange, then travel west on East Santa Clara Street.
+Trucks would use East Santa Clara Street to return to the freeway.
+To get to the construction site from I-280, trucks would exit the 10th Street/11th Street/I-280 interchange, then travel north on 11th Street to East Santa Clara Street.
+Trucks would travel south on 10th Street to return to the freeway.